Suraj-Ambekar/FullStackWebDevelopment/6 React/learnreactcomponents/README.md

 	- After importing, create a useState like below and give defalut value ex const[name, setName] = useState('Suraj");
 	- And then name and setName as per your use

+7- list and arrays
+	- We have created a list and add delete function to delete lists